 Changes in regional composition

-Subject to approval by the members, Individual Centers may request to change their Regional designation at any time, and whole Regions may request to merge or be created at any time, if the change is in the best interest of the Centers involved, and the Association.
+Subject to approval by the Center Members, Individual Center Members may request to change their Regional designation at any time, and whole Regions may request to merge or be created at any time, if the change is in the best interest of the Center Members involved, and NLTAPA.
 A request to change Region requires an affirmative vote by three-fourths of the Active Center Members in the originating region and in the receiving Region.
-The results of this vote shall be presented to the EC of NLTAPA to draft a bylaws change to Paragraph 3.4.1 herein.
-The proposed change shall be presented to the membership for a vote, following the procedures for bylaws amendments as specified in Article 8 herein.
+The results of this vote shall be presented to the EC of NLTAPA to draft a Bylaws change to Paragraph 3.4.1 herein.
+The proposed change shall be presented to the membership for a vote, following the procedures for Bylaws amendments as specified in Article 9 herein.

 Section 3.5 — Meetings of the Membership

-Annual LTAP/TTAP Conference
+Annual NLTAPA Conference

-NLTAPA shall coordinate and sponsor an annual summer conference for purposes of enhancing communications among Centers and stakeholders, developing Center staff competencies, and reporting on matters of interest to NLTAPA members.
-The annual conference is hosted by an NLTAPA region or group of regions selected by the NLTAPA EC.
-The host region shall be selected by the NLTAPA EC on a rotating basis established by the EC.
-However, the EC will consider bid proposals from any Center or Region out of cycle in any given year.
+NLTAPA shall coordinate and sponsor an annual summer conference for purposes of enhancing communications among Center Members and stakeholders, developing Center staff competencies, and reporting on matters of interest to NLTAPA members.
+The annual conference is hosted by an NLTAPA region, individual Center Member, or group of NLTAPA regions selected by the NLTAPA EC.
+The host shall be selected by the NLTAPA EC.
 The NLTAPA EC shall have responsibility for ensuring that the conference program meets the needs of the national membership.
-The Conference Planning Committee is chaired by the NLTAPA President–Elect.
-Conference planning committee membership will be determined by the EC and shall include NLTAPA ex-officio members.
+The Conference Planning Workgroup is chaired by the NLTAPA President–Elect.

 Membership business meetings

 NLTAPA will conduct at least two face to face business meetings annually.
-One will be conducted during the summer annual conference and another will be a winter business meeting conducted in January.
+One will be conducted during the NLTAPA conference and another will be a winter business meeting.

-These meetings will provide a time for all member centers to receive reports from the officers, all workgroup committee chairs and conference planning committees.
-The Association will also receive updates from the Clearinghouse and FHWA TPP.
-The President of NLTAPA will develop an agenda for the meeting which will be available to all members before the meeting.
+These meetings will provide a time for all Center Members to receive reports from the Officers, all workgroup chairs.
+The Association will also receive updates from FHWA..

 Quorum.
 A quorum at membership business meetings shall be a majority of Active Center Members.

 Agenda.
-The President shall set the agendas for membership business meetings in consultation with the EC.
-An NLTAPA Member may request to add an item to the agenda by contacting his or her regional representative or the NLTAPA President.
+The President shall set the agendas for membership business meetings in consultation with the EC to be made available to all members prior to the meetings.
+Any NLTAPA member may request to add an item to the agenda by contacting his or her regional representative or the NLTAPA President.

 Regional Meetings

-Regional meetings shall be held for the purposes of enhancing communication and discussion among Centers about Center-level, regional and national topics.
-Regions shall meet annually, either face-to- face or electronically, at least six weeks before the summer business meeting of NLTAPA.
-Each Region shall chair its own meetings and organize its own meeting schedules and agendas but should allow sufficient time for presentations and discussions to be led by FHWA TPP and NLTAPA.
+Regional meetings shall be held for the purposes of enhancing communication and discussion among Center Members about Center-level, regional and national topics.
+Regions shall meet annually, either face-to- face or electronically.
+Each Region shall chair its own meetings and organize its own meeting schedules and agendas but should allow sufficient time for presentations and discussions.

 ARTICLE 4 Officers